bcgov/digital-policy/MGIP.md

 Government information is a strategic enterprise asset that must be managed in accordance with its value.
 Efficient and effective IM:

-* supports the design, development, implementation and evaluation of government policies, standards, processes, procedures, programs and services;
+* supports the design, development, implementation and evaluation of government programs, services, policies, standards, processes and procedures;
-* fosters informed decision making;
+* fosters informed decision making and effective risk management;
 * facilitates accountability, confidentiality, transparency and collaboration, and allows government to be more responsive to British Columbians;
-* maintains information about, including evidence of, business activities and transactions;
+* maintains evidence of and information about business activities, transactions and decisions;
-* ensures information is preserved as long as it is required and appropriately transferred to the [government archives](#government-archives) if it is determined to have permanent value; and
+* ensures government information is preserved for as long as it is required and appropriately transferred to the [government archives](#government-archives) if it is determined to have permanent value; and
 * ensures accessibility, discoverability and usability of information over time.

 ## **1. Creation and Use**

 Ministries should apply the principles, standards and practices of the [records management](#records-management) discipline to managing government information in their custody or control.
-This includes information ministries create or receive.
+This includes information ministries create and receive.
 Taking a [lifecycle](#lifecycle) approach to understanding and managing government information will help ministries meet their IM obligations.

 **Managing and Protecting Information**

 1.1	Ministries must be aware of, and able to account for, the information in their custody or control.
-This includes identifying, documenting and managing government information in accordance with applicable legislation, policies, standards and procedures.
+This includes identifying, capturing, documenting and managing government information in accordance with applicable legislation, policies, standards and procedures.

 1.2	Ministries must protect the [integrity](#integrity), [authenticity](#authenticity) and [reliability](#reliability) of government information in their custody or control.

-1.3	Ministries must ensure that information is identified adequately in order to be managed throughout its lifecycle.
-This involves using appropriate and consistent descriptive metadata, including names and naming conventions, and applying information schedules.
+1.3	Ministries must ensure that information is adequately identifiable so it can be managed throughout its lifecycle.
+This includes:
+      a.	applying appropriate and consistent descriptive metadata to information in accordance with applicable metadata standards and other relevant requirements;

+      a.	applying appropriate and consistent descriptive metadata to information in accordance with applicable metadata standards and other relevant requirements;

+      b.	using naming conventions; and

+      c.	applying information schedules.

-1.4	In cases where government information is duplicated between ministries, or is created collaboratively, an office of primary responsibility (OPR) must be clearly identified.
+1.4	In cases where government information is duplicated for the same purpose by more than one office, or is created collaboratively, an office of primary responsibility (OPR) must be clearly identified.
 The OPR must manage the information, including substantive drafts, according to the appropriate information schedule.

 **Access**

-1.5	Ministries must make information in their custody or control [accessible](#accessibility) and discoverable.
-To this end, records must be legible/readable, available, and searchable.
+1.5	Ministries must make information in their custody or control [accessible](#accessibility) and discoverable as appropriate.
+To this end, records should be legible/readable, available and searchable for employees who need to access the records.

 1.6	Ministries must be able to locate information in their custody or control in a timely manner.

-1.7	Ministries must strive to ensure that accessibility standards are met throughout the information lifecycle.
-For more information, see the [Accessibility & Inclusion Toolkit](https://www2.gov.bc.ca/gov/content/home/accessible-government/toolkit).

 **Critical Information**

-1.8	Ministries must identify [critical information](#critical_information) in their custody or control.
+1.7	Ministries must identify [critical information](#critical_information) in their custody or control.

-1.9	Ministries must ensure that critical information in their custody or control is protected in a manner that will allow the information to retain its integrity and remain reliable, usable, accessible, and secure for as long as needed.
+1.8	Ministries must ensure that critical information in their custody or control is protected in a manner that will allow the information to retain its integrity and remain reliable, usable, accessible and secure for as long as needed.

 **Appropriate Systems**